wangtianrui/VocalStory/README.md

 ## Usage

 1. Activate the virtual environment.
-2. Run `python book_to_txt.py` to clean and format the book text.
-You can manually edit the converted book for fine-grained control.
-This step requires that you enter your book path in the book_to_txt.py file, for ex. replace `sample_book.txt` with your book path.
+2. Run `python book_to_txt.py {book_path}` to clean and format the book text.
+You can give the path to the book in the arguments to the python command or as an input.
+Also, after conversion you can manually edit the converted book for fine-grained control.
 3. *(Optional for multi-voice narration)* Run `python identify_characters_and_output_book_to_jsonl.py` to analyze characters and generate metadata.
 You'll be prompted for a protagonist's name to properly attribute first-person references.
 4. Run `python generate_audiobook.py` to generate the audiobook.
 Choose between single-voice or multi-voice narration.